With warmer weather across the country and summer just around the corner, many of us are turning to lighter meals.

 Of course, as a blogger, I’d be remiss if I didn’t include two more conventional chicken salad recipes that serve as the main meal: “Chicken Poppy Seed Salad” and a “Chinese Chicken Salad.”

-So as warmer weather approaches, be sure to stock up on fresh or frozen chicken breasts so there will be very little reason why you can’t try one of these recipes.
+So as warmer weather becomes a constant, be sure to stock up on fresh or frozen chicken breasts so there will be very little reason why you can’t try one of these recipes.

 Chicken Salad Sandwich